Six Years, Two Suitcases, and Twelve Lessons from a Life on the Road

 1. Home isn’t a place—it’s wherever we are, right here, right now.

 2. Trust life.
-Make plans, yes.
+Make plans.
 (We were very planful!)
-Then, loosen your grip and let intuition + flow take the lead.
+But then, loosen your grip and let intuition + flow take the lead.
 The unexpected surprises were far better than anything we could have engineered.

 3. The world is kind.
 Truly.
 Wonderful people are everywhere.
-Yes, there are nefarious humans out there, but in six years we met maybe one or two sketchy characters total.
+Sure, there are bad humans out there, but in six years we met maybe one or two sketchy characters total.

 4. Fear is a doorway.
 Great things wait on the other side.